-Breast cancer represents a huge global challenge for public health considering the fact it is one of the most common neoplasmas in humans, accounting for one quarter of all cancers in women all over the world and 27% of cancers in developed countries.
-Breast cancer can also appear in men, but it is 100 times more frequent in women (1,2).
-Persons who are at a greater risk of becoming ill are those with genetic predisposition, primarily relatives, then those being on hormonal therapy for a number of years, obese people having unhealthy lifestyle.
-There are several types of cancer, and in clinical practice ductal is the most frequent one, then lobular, while inflammatory cancer is the rarest (3,4).
+Breast cancer represents a huge global challenge for public health considering the fact it is one of the most common neoplasms in humans, accounting for one-guarter of all cancers in women all over the world and 27% of cancers in developed countries.
+Breast cancer can also appear in men, but it is 100 times more frequent in women (1, 2).
+Persons who are at a greater risk becoming ill are those with genetic of predisposition, primarily relatives, then those being on hormonal therapy for a number of years, obese people having unhealthy lifestyles.
+There are several types of cancer, and in clinical practice ductal is the most frequent one, then lobular, while inflammatory cancer is the rarest (3, 4).

-Upon receiving pathohistological verification, complete biochemical and diagnostic processing of the patient, the stage of illness as well as the plan of treatment are defined.
+Upon receiving pathohistological verification, complete biochemical and diagnostic processing of the patient, the stage of illness and the treatment plan are defined.
 The Medical Consilium brings the initial plan of treatment of these patients, basing its decision not only on scientifically proven facts but also taking care of maximal individualistic approach to each patient, taking into consideration his/her general health and existing comorbidities.
-Methods of breast cancer treatment include operative treatment, radiotherapy, chemotherapy, hormonal therapy, target therapy and immunotherapy.
+Methods of breast cancer treatment include operative treatment, radiotherapy, chemotherapy, hormonal target therapy, therapy and immunotherapy.
 Depending on the type and stage of cancer, these methods of treatment can be combined, and surgical removal of cancer is most frequently followed by radiotherapy or system therapy.

-Radiotherapy of breast cancer represents an essential component in the overall treatment and early stage and locally advanced breast cancer.
-It is based on the application of local and locoregional treatment of ionising radiation.
-Local refers to the radiation treatment of the rest of the breast or the scar region after radical surgery.
+Radiotherapy of breast cancer represents an essential component in the overall treatment of early-stage and locally advanced breast cancer.
+It is based on the application of local and locoregional treatment of ionising radiation where local refers to the radiation treatment of the rest of the breast or the scar region after radical surgery.
 Also, the corresponding lymphatic drainage regions can be treated by radiotherapy.
-The role of radiotherapy is reflected in 'the sterilisation'' of the treated region with a view to preventing ipsilateral recurrences, locoregional recurrences and potential dissemination of tumor cells (5).
+The role of radiotherapy is reflected in "the sterilisation" of the treated region to prevent ipsilateral recurrences, locoregional recurrences and potential dissemination of tumour cells (5).

 Since the number of patients who survive breast cancer is on the increase, the focus has shifted towards monitoring and assessment of toxicity, with the emphasis put not only on acute complications of usually reversible character but also on later consequences of radiotherapy.
-Complications are numerous and vary from the local ones (dermatitis) to more serious forms including dysfunctions of the cardiovascular system (6,7).
+Complications are numerous and vary from the local ones (dermatitis) to more serious forms including dysfunctions of the cardiovascular system (6, 7).